 Are you afraid of delegating tasks as a project manager?
-You have plenty of reasons to say yes to the question.
+You have plenty of reasons to say yes.
 Nobody appreciates when you do a job well but criticizes when a single assignment goes wrong.
 Similarly, when the project goes well, the team wins; when a teammate falters, you take the blame.
 This article by Kiron Bondale reveals why project managers are afraid of delegating tasks.

 Reluctance in Delegating Tasks